MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-config-firewall.md

   This opens the **Availability Group Listener Properties** dialog box.

 >[!NOTE]
-> Operations Manager, by default uses LDAP and not LDAPs.
+> Operations Manager uses port 389 for LDAP queries for multiple actions such as agent discovery, active directory integration, etc. Operations Manager does not support LDAPs.